TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/013 Login page view.md

 ![img_10.png](img_10.png)

-Here, we can input user name and password.
+Here, we can input username and password.
 Then click the log in button.

 If any errors occur, e.g. no user found, or incorrect password, an error will be shown: